 Step Two: Current Financial Position: Once you have identified your financial goals, it is then important to consider your current financial position.
 What assets and liabilities do you have and what is your income and expenditure?
 You need to determine how much can you afford to save or invest on a regular basis to assist in achieving your goals.

 Step Three: Establishing the plan: Once you have determined your current position and your goals, the next stage is to develop your plan.

 Creating your route map will help you understand the financial structure you need in place to achieve your goals.
 Any effective plan needs to have tax planning as its foundation.

-Step 4: Review the plan: With life’s uncertainties, any financial plan you put in place should be reviewed on a regular basis.
-It is suggested that you should review your plan annually to ensure that you remains on course to meet your goals, reviewing the performance of your investments and changing these where appropriate.
+Step four: Review the plan: With life’s uncertainties, any financial plan you put in place should be reviewed on a regular basis.
+It is suggested that you should review your plan annually to ensure that you remain on course to meet your goals, assessing the performance of your investments and changing these where appropriate.

-We all live increasingly busy lives, so finding the time to actively plan and manage all the financial aspects of your life can be challenging.
+We all live increasingly busy lives and so finding the time to actively plan and manage all the financial aspects of your life can be challenging.

-By engaging with a financial planner, this burden can be taken away from you.
-A financial planner can bring expert knowledge and insight to ensure that your financial plan is right for your personal circumstances and as your goals, ambitions and needs change they will ensure that your financial plan evolves with you.
+Our healthcare financial planning team can bring expert knowledge and insight to ensure that your financial plan is right for your personal circumstances and as your goals, ambitions and needs change, they will ensure that your financial plan evolves with you.